 Perhaps these three yogas taught by the guru god Krishna could be related to Patanjali’s Kriya Yoga (the yoga of action) in terms of:

 Here’s an approach to yoga that is accessible to everyone: effort, devotion, self-awareness.
-I also wonder whether Krishna’s three yogas could be related to the Hatha yoga of sun (physical energy = effort), moon (calmness of mind = study), and fire (an internalized form of the Vedic fires of sacrifice = devotion).
+I also wonder whether Krishna’s three yogas could be related to the Hatha yoga of sun (physical energy = karma or effort), moon (calmness of mind = Jnana or study), and fire (an internalized form of the Vedic fires of sacrifice = bhakti or devotion).
 In other words, wouldn’t Bhagavad Gita provide a more appropriate philosophic foundation for the kind of yoga actually being practiced today than Yoga Sutra?
 The Gita‘s context of battle certainly provides a background for the modern practice of vigorous postural yoga, including the five warrior poses.

 I don’t know.
 I’m only a yoga student, more inept than adept at both the practice and the philosophy.
 So I continue my practice and studies and turn to my teachers for further guidance along the yogic path.
 But I believe that if we’re going to do the practice we should understand why we’re doing what we’re doing.
 Yoga is more, much more, than just another exercise regimen.
 It is an embodied philosophic system—a way of understanding the relationship of body and mind and the body-mind’s relationship to the realities that we deal with in life, relationships that we are always exploring anew.